Code-Institute-Submissions/p5-graphicstore/README.md

 - Manage the list of users who sign up to the site.
 - I will be able to change the content on site
 - I will be able to update the plans and content of the site
+- I will be able to delete accounts who sign up to the site

 ### Intention